 When the marijuana plants enter the flowering stage the sex of marijuana plants will be easy to identify.

 Male marijuana plants produce pollen sacs.
 When the sacs open, they will release pollen that looks like powdered sugar.
 Female marijuana flowers look different than other flowers.
-Contrary to most of flowers we see in gardens, marijuana flowers have a core made of tiny leaves; they’re not soft nor do they have open petals.
+Contrary to most of the flowers we see in gardens, marijuana flowers have a core made of tiny leaves; they’re not soft nor do they have open petals.
 These thin leaves look like sugar crystals, they are called sugar leaves.

 Identifying Hermaphrodite Cannabis Plants